What is a class in Ruby?

 You can create objects using the

-We know the process of creating an object as “instantiation”, and we say that an object is an “instance” of a class.
+The process of creating an object is known as “instantiation”, so we say that an object is an “instance” of a class.

 Why create objects?